Machine Learning For African Lovegrass Weed Detection In Drone Images – Shared Services Weeds Portal

 The best of modern cloud technology, using the globally popular AWS service, has been utilised to create a Minimum Viable Product (MVP) SSWP system.
 The work to date validates the core proposition that a nationally accessible feature-reach cloud-centralised AI data and processing solution can be created and supported.

 Machine Learning (ML) requires large data-sets which can take time to build up.
 To optimise the ability of this technological approach to detection and eradication of ALG on the Monaro region of NSW (and landscapes sharing similar bio-characteristics), an initial narrowed focus on the Winter Wet season has been pilotted.
 Furthermore, as a practical step to ultimately aid material eradication, the training of the underlying neural network focusses on ALG clusters, rather than individual specific plants.
-A target 80% confidence interval recognition accuracy is sought by December 2023 and it is anticipated that this will progressively improve every year into the future.
+A target 80% confidence interval recognition accuracy, for two of the so-called ‘seasonal gates’ (referred to earlier), is sought by December 2023 and it is anticipated that this will progressively improve every year into the future.

 Once the hoped-for success metrics are established, Natural Resource Management (NRM) groups Australia-wide will be contacted to provide suitable data and to be involved in subsequent annual detection and eradication efforts.